arjavpoudel/arjavpoudel.github.io/_pages/about.md

 🎓 I'm a 3rd Year Undergraduate Student studying Artificial Intelligence at the University of Edinburgh.

-💡 I'm interested in Computer Vision, Reinforcement learning and biologically-inspired algorithms for general purpose intelligence.
+💡 I'm interested in Computer Vision, Reinforcement learning and Computational Neuroscience.

+📝 I like to write about a lot of things.
+Check out a few of my articles.

 # Projects